Introduction to Regression Analysis#

 You may have learnt this previously as

-These two equations are equivalent we have just used different notation for the coefficients.
+These two equations are equivalent - we have just used different notations for the coefficients.
 The coefficients are the value that we multiply our predictor variables by, and what we want to estimate from our data.
 They are sometimes called parameters.

 There are two regression coefficients in this equation: